cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 ### Real World Example

 Remember, we said an interface is a *contract* for the classes that claim to implement it.
-Take a moment to think about how contracts are used in the real world (forget Java for a second).
+Take a moment to think about how contracts are used in the real world (forget Java for a minute).

 Hopefully, you came up with a definition of the word contract and maybe a few situations where contracts are used.